AI paywalls, HTTP 402, and portable records

 }The client uses Stripe Elements to complete the payment, then retries once the intent is succeeded.
 The Stripe adapter confirms the payment and issues a PEAC-Receipt.

+payment block shape and use of PEAC-Receipt remain stable across versions.5.
 What actually ends up in a PEAC-Receipt

 {